s0nerik/two_way_scrollable/README.md

 - `TwoWayListView` - an `AnimatedListView` analog that properly grows in both directions.
 - `TwoWayCustomScrollView` - a `CustomScrollView` analog that properly grows in both directions.

+Note: these widgets don't provide a way to customize `anchor` parameter value, hardcoding it to be 0.
+If you need a bottom-to-top list, use `reverse: true` and provide list items in reverse order.

 ## Getting started

 ```shell